 Bank of America in Focus

-Bank of America (BAC) is headquartered in Charlotte, and is in the Finance sector.
-The stock has seen a price change of 21.43% since the start of the year.
-The nation's second-largest bank is currently shelling out a dividend of $0.15 per share, with a dividend yield of 2.01%.
-This compares to the Banks - Major Regional industry's yield of 2.77% and the S&P 500's yield of 1.93%.
+Headquartered in Charlotte, Bank of America (BAC) is a Finance stock that has seen a price change of 11.73% so far this year.
+Currently paying a dividend of $0.15 per share, the company has a dividend yield of 2.18%.
+In comparison, the Banks - Major Regional industry's yield is 3%, while the S&P 500's yield is 1.96%.

-In terms of dividend growth, the company's current annualized dividend of $0.60 is up 11.1% from last year.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.60 is up 11.1% from last year.
 Bank of America has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 45.58%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Bank of America's current payout ratio is 22%, meaning it paid out 22% of its trailing 12-month EPS as dividend.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Bank of America's current payout ratio is 22%.
+This means it paid out 22% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for BAC for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $2.86 per share, representing a year-over-year earnings growth rate of 9.58%.
+The Zacks Consensus Estimate for 2019 is $2.86 per share, with earnings expected to increase 9.58% from the year ago period.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, BAC is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report